-I have been admitted into a graduate program, what do I do next?
+I have been admitted into a graduate program, what should I do next?

-Please visit our Newly Admitted Student webpage for newly admitted student information and helpful tips to get you started, including a new student checklist, registration infomation, and MyFAU account log-in instructions.
+Please visit our Newly Admitted Student webpage for newly admitted student information and helpful tips to get you started, including a new student checklist, registration information, and MyFAU account log-in instructions.

 Is there a new student orientation?
 Is it mandatory?

 Yes, the Graduate College does host New Student Orientations.
 The orientations are not mandatory, but all students are strongly encouraged to attend.
 All students are assessed a non-refundable $35.00 orientation fee.

 Some academic programs also host new student orientations, which may be mandatory.
 All new students should contact their graduate degree program with regard to mandatory, program-specific orientations.

 How do I get my NET ID and password for MyFAU?

 Please visit the Graduate College Orientation Manual for detailed instructions regarding logging into MyFAU.